rustyeddy/rustyeddy.com/content/resume/jobs/alchemy.md

 jobtitle: Principal Engineer ~ Networking
 ---

-Cloud Automation with Ansible and CloudStack.
-Automate the installation and provisioning of Linux hosts with _ansible_.
+I worked on _Cloud Automation_ with _Ansible_ and _CloudStack_.
+The
+objective was to automate the provisioning of CloudStack on a Xen Server for new clients, the clients are then able to use cloud stack to provision there own virtual machines with license free Open Source software.